 Since buying this head, I’ve quickly learned to love it, especially after buying the necessary hardware that allows me to invert it as needed.
 The smooth design, reliability and light weight has helped it find a permanent home atop my Gitzo GT1542 Mountaineer tripod, supplanting the GH1382QD ball head that came with it.

-To be clear, you can also use the dovetail plate from RRS, Kirk or one of a number of generics offered across Amazon.
-In my case, I’d bought the Novoflex long ago for another application but it lacks safety stop grooves.
-I’d originally bought the dovetail plate from Kirk, ignorant to the fact that it has machined-in safety studs, and thus the Novoflex clamp wouldn’t fit.
-The Hejnar, and the RRS, dovetail uses removable studs.

-So, I am able to flip the head as the situation dictates, something other heads like the Acratech GP-SS are designed to do from the outset.
+To be clear, you can also use a dovetail plate from RRS, Kirk or one of a number of generics offered across Amazon.
+In my case, I’d bought the Novoflex long ago for another application but it lacks safety stop grooves, making the dovetail plate I bought from Kirk useless.
+The Hejnar and RRS dovetails use removable safety stops, making it fully compatible with the Novoflex Q-Mount clamp system.
+Now I can flip the head as the situation dictates, something other heads like the Acratech GP-SS are designed to do from the outset.

-On the Gitzo Mountaineer, the p0’s diameter is no larger than the collapsed legs of the tripod.
+On the Gitzo Mountaineer, the p0’s body diameter is no larger than the collapsed legs of the tripod.
 The sleek design of both helps the combination slip easily in and out of the straps, loops and pockets on my backpacks, making it easier to carry and access.
 The lightweight design shaves a noticeable amount of weight for both carry and topside balance, leading to improved stability.
-Lending to stability, I learned how to adjust the base friction, making it much more stable with heavier camera and lens packages.
+More on the stability: I learned how to adjust the p0’s base tension, making it much more stable with heavier camera and lens packages.